fabienp38/wttj_test/exercice3/README.md

 # Exercice3: Using Cypress

-Now that you have completed the perfect test plan, we want to put into practice a first test scenario using Cypress (if you are not comfortable with this tool, solutions such as Selenium or equivalent are possible: ))
+Now that you have completed the perfect test plan, we want to practice a first test scenario using Cypress (if you are not comfortable with this tool, solutions such as Selenium or equivalent are possible: ))

 The objective is to carry out some scenarios which test the creation of candidates on the dashboard side, via this form and implicitly the correct recording of information.